panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 </html>
 ```

-When you click the button, the click event propagates in the following sequence of phases:
+When you click the above button, the click event propagates in the following sequence of phases:

 1. *Capture phase* &mdash; Starting from `window`, `document` and the root element, the event dives down through ancestors until the target element
-2. *Target phase* &mdash; The event triggers on the element on which the user clicked
+2. *Target phase* &mdash; The event gets triggered on the element on which the user made a click
-3. *Bubble phase* &mdash; Finally, the event bubbles up through ancestors until the root element, `document` and `window`.
+3. *Bubble phase* &mdash; Finally, the event bubbles up through ancestors of the target element until the root element, `document` and `window`.

-If you click on the `<button>` in the example html, here's how the click event propagates:

 ![JavaScript Event Propagation](./images/javascript-event-propagation-4.png)

-To attach to events of a particular phase, you need to indicate specific arguments on the `addEventListener()` method.
+You need to indicate specific arguments on the `addEventListener()` method to attach to events in a particular phase:

 * `element.addEventListener('eventType', handler)` captures the events of *target and bubble phases*
-* `element.addEventListener('eventType', handler, true)` (the 3rd argument being `true`) captures the events of *capture phase*
+* `element.addEventListener('eventType', handler, true)` (the 3rd argument being `true` or `{ capture: true }`) captures the events of *capture phase*

-Open the [Codesandbox demo](https://codesandbox.io/s/event-propagation-example-71yvl?file=/src/index.js) and click on the button.
-The console 'll show the logs on how the click event passes through 3 phases.
+In this [Codesandbox demo](https://codesandbox.io/s/event-propagation-example-71yvl?file=/src/index.js), when clicking on the button, you can see in console how the event propagates.

-How does event propagation help capturing events of multiple buttons?
+Ok, how does event propagation help capturing events of multiple buttons?

-The algorithm is simple: attach the event listener on the parent of the buttons, and catch the bubbling event when a button is clicked.
+The algorithm is simple: attach the event listener to the parent of buttons, and catch the bubbling event when a button is clicked.
 Let's see how it's done in the next section.

 ## 3. Event delegation